Manuel Estiarte: Relationship with Pep Guardiola

-Estiarte and Pep Guardiola, current manager of Manchester City FC, have known each other since the early 1990s.
-The pair met on the final day of the 1991-1992 La Liga season, when Guardiola, still an FC Barcelona player at the time, won the title, and Estiarte, a passionate Barcelona supporter, went to congratulate him.
+Estiarte and Pep Guardiola, current manager of Manchester City, have known each other since the early 1990s.
+The pair met on the final day of the 1991-1992 La Liga season, when Guardiola, still an Barcelona player at the time, won the title, and Estiarte, a passionate Barcelona supporter, went to congratulate him.
 The pair remained in contact throughout both of their careers as athletes, and in 2008, Guardiola asked Estiarte if he could accompany him to Barcelona to assist him as head coach.

 The two have been close friends and colleagues since, with Estiarte working with Guardiola for the entirety of his career in management, even assisting Guardiola in obtaining a lawyer when he was accused of doping in 2001.

 Guardiola wrote the foreword to Estiarte's autobiography All My Siblings, saying this about the six-time Olympian: “I don't know if angels exist and, if they do, if they help us.
 Much less if guardian angels exist.
 But, if they do exist, I believe you are one of them.”

 In reference to Estiarte's influence on him as a manager, Guardiola has stated that “he helped me a lot in terms of the significance of understanding sport by seeing it from above.”
 Guardiola maintains that Estiarte is a crucial element to his managerial endeavors.